Drug and Alcohol Awareness and Prevention

 ||1 Kg or less

 Note: These are only federal penalties and sanctions.
 Additional state penalties and sanctions may apply.
 The charts were taken from the United States Department of Justice, Drug Enforcement Administration, and Drugs of Abuse.
-Retrieved January 2017.
+2022 Edition.
 These charts summarize trafficking penalties under federal law for various types of drugs.

 State Penalties and Sanctions for Illegal Possession of Controlled Substances